flo-compbio/gopca/docs/source/cli.rst

 Generating custom GO-derived gene sets for use with GO-PCA is a two-step
-process: First, the script ``ensembl_extract_protein_coding_genes.py`` from the `genometools` package has to be used to create a tab-delimited text file with a list of protein-coding genes.
+process: First, the script ``ensembl_extract_protein_coding_genes.py`` from the :mod:`genometools` package has to be used to create a tab-delimited text file with a list of protein-coding genes.
 The input for this script is an Ensembl GTF file (see the "Gene sets" column on Ensembl's `FTP Download`__ page):